 Pistachio and Walnut Baklava with Rhubarb and Rose Delights

-Mr.P adores baklava and it’s something so easy to make but so easy to get wrong.
+Baklava is well received in our household – it’s so easy to make, but is also so easy to get wrong.
 My secret is that you must follow the recipe to the letter.
-The layering of the filo sheets is very important, before baking you must cut through the top layers of filo pastry, if you do not do this your baklava will not be able to absorb the syrup and it will be dry.
-The final secret is in the soaking of the baklava, which must be covered with the syrup, a ladle at a time and must be left to rest at room temperature for at least 12 hours.
-It’s a labour of love and will definitely test temptation, but there is no prizes for being impatient.
+The layering of the filo sheets is very important and before baking, you must cut through the top layers of filo pastry – if you do not do this, your baklava will not be able to absorb the syrup and it will be dry.
+The final secret is in the soaking of the baklava once cooked – it must be covered with the syrup, a ladleful at a time, and then it must be left to rest at room temperature for at least 12 hours.
+It’s a labour of love, but your efforts and patience will be rewarded with this truly delicious dish.

 - 225g caster sugar

 - 225g new season forced rhubarb, washed, drained and chopped into small pieces

 - 2 tablespoons rosewater